logicahealth/eHMP/chef-repo/third_party_cookbooks/windows/README.md

 - :location: Printer location, e.g. 'Fifth floor copy room', or 'US/NYC/Floor42/Room4207'
 - :shared: Boolean.
 Defaults to false.
 - :share_name: Printer share name.
-- :ipv4_address: Printer IPv4 address, e.g. '10.4.64.23'.
+- :ipv4_address: Printer IPv4 address, e.g. 'IP        '.
 You don't have to be able to ping the IP addresss to set it.
 Required.

 An error of "Set-WmiInstance : Generic failure" is most likely due to the printer driver name not matching or not being installed.